open-telemetry/semantic-conventions/docs/faas/aws-lambda.md

 For the SQS event span, if all the messages in the event have the same event source, the name of the span MUST be `<event source> process`.
 If there are multiple sources in the batch, the name MUST be `multiple_sources process`.
-The parent MUST be the `SERVER` span corresponding to the function invocation.
+The parent SHOULD be the `SERVER` span corresponding to the function invocation.

 For every message in the event, the [message system attributes][] (not message attributes, which are provided by the user) SHOULD be checked for the key `AWSTraceHeader`.
 If it is present, an OpenTelemetry `Context` SHOULD be